 Chapel's developers believe that in order to preserve the community's investment in legacy applications and libraries, it is more important to interoperate with existing languages than to extend them.
-To that end, Chapel directly supports interoperability with C, and also works with the Babel project at LLNL as a means of supporting a greater number of languages [17], including Fortran, Java, and Python.
+To that end, Chapel directly supports interoperability with C, and has also worked with the Babel project at Lawrence Livermore National Laboratory to support a greater number of languages [234], including Fortran, Java, and Python.

-The Chapel team likes to joke that they chose not to extend an existing language in order to offend all language communities equally rather than favoring one at the risk of offending another.
-Joking aside, one of the surprising results of Chapel's approach is that users from diverse language backgrounds-Fortran, C, Java, Python-have described Chapel as being familiar.
-The fact that so many users find facets of Chapel that are familiar and comfortable to them, while considering others an improvement over what they are used to, is an indication that the melting pot approach taken by Chapel should aid adoption rather than hinder it.
+The Chapel team likes to joke that they chose not to extend an existing language in order to offend all user communities equally rather than favoring one at the risk of alienating others.
+Joking aside, one of the encouraging results of Chapel's approach is that users from diverse language backgrounds-Fortran, C, Java, Python-have described Chapel as being familiar.
+That so many users find aspects of Chapel that are familiar and comfortable to them, while considering others an improvement over what they are used to, is an indication that the melting pot approach taken by Chapel can help with adoption rather than hindering it.

-9.2.10 Shoot for the Moon
+6.2.10 Shoot for the Moon

 Another early criticism of Chapel was that the project bit off more than it could hope to complete under HPCS funding alone.
 This observation accurately reflects the team's intention.
 Chapel's founders believed that a truly successful, general parallel language would need to be very broad in its feature set and would need to involve a larger community than simply the Cray Chapel team.
 To this end, many of the original features were intentionally open research topics as a means of striving for a more productive solution and encouraging collaborations with the broader community.
-Examples of such features include user-defined data distributions (which are supported today), distributed software transactional memory (which resulted in collaborative research [2, 19] that has not yet been incorporated into the implementation), and distributed garbage collection (which has not yet been investigated).
+Examples of such features include user-defined data distributions (which are supported today), distributed software transactional memory (which resulted in collaborative research [44, 256] that never made it back into the master branch), and distributed garbage collection (which has not been pursued significantly, due to a lack of interested collaborators combined with a growing sense of skepticism about its value to Chapel).

-9.2.11 Portable, Open Source
+6.2.11 Develop Chapel as Portable, Open-Source Software

 The final theme in this discussion is the choice to develop and release Chapel as portable, open-source software.
 This decision was made primarily due to the fact that it is nearly impossible to get any new parallel language broadly adopted, let alone one that is not freely and generally available.
-Moreover, making the project open source lowered barriers to involving external collaborators and makes potential users less wary about what might happen if support for Chapel ends.
-As a result, the Chapel project has been implemented and released under the Berkeley Software Distribution (BSD) license and developed at the SourceForge website for open-source software.
+Making the project open-source has also lowered barriers to involving external collaborators and helps potential users be less wary about what might happen if support for Chapel ends.
+As a result, the Chapel project is being developed as a GitHub project, and it is implemented and released under the Apache License, version $2.0.^2$

-The portability of Chapel-both in terms of the compiler and its generated code-was also considered strategically crucial since nobody would adopt a language that only ran on machines from a single vendor.
+The portability of Chapel-both in terms of the compiler and its generated code-was also considered strategically crucial since nobody would adopt a language that only runs on systems from a single vendor.
 Moreover, making Chapel's implementation portable permits users to develop parallel programs on their desktops and laptops, and then move them to large-scale machines as the programs mature and resources become available.
 In order to maximize portability, the Chapel compiler has been developed in ISO C++ and generates ISO C99.
-All parallelism in Chapel is implemented using POSIX threads by default, and all communication is implemented using the portable GASNet communication library supporting one-sided communication and active messages (Chapter ??).
+All parallelism in Chapel is implemented using POSIX threads, and all communication can be implemented using the portable GASNet communication library's support for one-sided communication and active messages (Chapter 2).
 As a result of this approach, Chapel runs on most parallel systems, whether custom or commodity.